Danziger/gmzcodes/README.md

 - The canvas looks blurry on screens with decimal DPI values.
 See https://stackoverflow.com/questions/15661339/how-do-i-fix-blurry-text-in-my-html5-canvas.

 - Make the canvas size multiple of `unit`, so that "partial pixels" are downloaded without cropping.

+- When the wand is clicked multiple times, the drawing algorithm should only run for the last click.

 <br />